 The Brain Dump method is exactly as it sounds: whenever you find yourself thinking about dozens of deadlines, tasks, and ideas at one time, put them down on paper.
 Once you put your ideas on paper, you’ll be able to organize and evaluate your ideas more easily.

 #2: The Ivy Lee Method

-Many success entrepreneurs use the Ivy Lee Method, and have seen real results.
+Many successful entrepreneurs use the Ivy Lee Method and have seen real results.
 It only takes a minute or two to write down your goals before bed, but it can change your productivity levels drastically.

 #3: The Eisenhower Method

 The Eisenhower Method states four different types of problems one can have, and how they should be treated: